ini/RedisBridge/README.md

 RedisBridge is a bridge to an internal pub/sub Redis bus.

-## Requirements

-This package requires a running Redis server.
-See [Redis's quickstart](https://redis.io/topics/quickstart) for local installation instructions (although this should be already taken care of on ripley).

 ## Installation

 The RedisBridge package can be installed via `pip`.
 This can be done from the root folder of the package with the following command: